Information for study applicants on the recognition of German language skills

 Information: A person who possesses one of the following certificates does not need the aforementioned certificates from 1 to 4.:

-a. the minor or major German language certificate from Goethe-Institute, the central advanced language test (ZOP),
+a. the minor or major German language certificate from the Goethe-Institute, the central advanced language test (ZOP),

 c. the passed ‘telc German C1 University’ examination